 While almost all people have some degree of prejudice, there is a great difference between those who have a mild prejudice inclination and those who practice unbridled racism.
 Fringe groups are an important part of indoctrinating the “prejudice group” (who may simply be sitting on the fence so to speak as bystanders) and getting them to become part of the “tribalism group”.

 While these fringe groups may or may not be proponents of hateful rhetoric (often more subtle and insidious) they become fertile recruiting grounds for actual hate groups who prey on the disenfranchised and vulnerable.
 (It is interesting to note that a majority of terrorist attacks are carried out by brainwashed individuals through the guidance of an extremist “handler” making those in the top ranks difficult to prosecute via lack of explicit evidence).

-Patriotic rallies become the recruitment grounds for the Klan and other groups sympathetic to Neo-Nazi ideals.
-BLM rallies become the recruitment grounds for Nation of Islam and other black supremacy groups.
+Anti-reactionary rallies become the recruitment grounds for the Klan and other groups sympathetic to Neo-Nazi ideals.
+BLM rallies become the recruitment grounds for Nation of Islam and other black supremacy groups although the group itself has shown itself to be radical enough in of itself.
 Women’s marches become the recruitment grounds of radical feminists and their kin.
 This pattern continues and there is little done to prevent it, logistically little can be done due to the large number of people attending such rallies.

 Propaganda outlets publish this hate for impressionable youngsters or those suffering from economic or other woes.
 They blame everything on the invisible enemy.
 The first step is highly polarised news channels which lean strongly towards a specific argument such as FOX News or the CNN (this happens during the prejudice and tribalism stages) .
 Once an individual no longer feels the same moral outrage at watching these channels they may move on to consume more hard-line “news” from such sources as Stormfront or The Root (happens during the racist stage).